snorlon/cs480Brown/Assignment03/README.md

 Assignment explanation:

-    Add in keyboard events for reversing rotation direction.
+    Render two cubes onto the screen.

-    Add in right-click menu for pausing and unpausing the rotation, as well as to quit
+    One of the cubes will move around in a circle while the other cube orbits around it.

-    Add in left-click event for reversing rotation direction
+    The user, through keyboard inputs, can change the direction of rotation of the first cube, while the second continuously orbits it.

 ========================================

 Dependencies:
     freeglut
     GLM
-    Assimp (not sure which in specific needed so I installed these).
-Wouldn't make until I installed the dev one libassimp-dev
+    (UNUSED) Assimp (not sure which in specific needed so I installed all of these). libassimp-dev
         assimp-utils
         libassimp-doc